whiskerz007/proxmox_tuya-convert_container/README.md

 To add custom firmware (not supplied by tuya-convert), connect to the samba share created by the container (details are provided at the login prompt) and add the binary to the `tuya-convert/files/` folder.
 Your binary will listed under the custom firmware menu.

-### Coming Soon:

-DigiblurDIY has provided the latest Tasmota BIN files with WiFiManager enabled (thirdpary.bin) - Thanks Travis!
 All you have to do is start your Tuya-Convert container, and drop the BIN file in the files folder using SAMBA bfore you start the conversion process.
 The script will index the folder contents for you.

-### It is highly recommended you flash thirdparty.bin or Digiblurs WiFi Man binary file with the WIFI Manager enabled by default.
+#### It is highly recommended you flash Digiblurs WiFi Man binary file with the WIFI Manager enabled by default.
 This will prevent 'bricking' the device as a result of typing the SSID or PASSWORD incorrectly, during setup.

+**NOTE:** If your device was easily converted using the original Tuya-Convert, but now struggles or won't convert - Please try using the ProxMox 5.x (Debian-Stretch) branch and try again.
+I have experienced better compatibility at this time using the old Debian 9 template to convert older devices/non-blocked tuya firmware.

 ## Sources